 March 4, 1918.
-Texas ratified the 18th Amendment.
+TX ratified the 18th Amendment.

 March 5, 2007.
-It became legal to sell absinthe again in the U.S. after almost a century-long ban.
+It became legal to sell absinthe again in the U.S. after almost a century ban.
 French wine producers in the early 1900s suffered strong competition from the increasingly popular drink.
 So they promoted the myth that it was a dangerous hallucinogen.
 So its sale was outlawed there and elsewhere.
 Problem solved.

 March 18, 1918.
-Delaware ratified the 18th Amendment.
+DE ratified the 18th Amendment.

 March 20, 1918.
-South Dakota ratified the 18th Amendment.
+SD ratified the 18th Amendment.

 March 25, 1862.
 Birth of William E. (“Pussyfoot”) Johnson.
 He was a leader of the very powerful Anti-Saloon League.
 See February 5, 1945 for more about what made Pussyfoot so very important to the prohibition movement.